Updated: November 14, 2017

-What are the best sailing tours for Santorini?
+What are the best sailing tours in the Greek islands and Santorini?

-There are 2 types of sailing tours in and around Santorini: tours from Santorini to the caldera and nearby volcano, and week long sailing tours of the Greek islands that include a stop in Santorini.
+There are 2 types of sailing tours in and around Santorini: day trips from Santorini through the caldera and week long sailing tours of the Greek islands that include a stop in Santorini.
 On this page I’ll discuss the 2nd kind, sailing tours that include Santorini as well as other Greek islands, usually Mykonos.
+These are basically chartered yachts for small groups of 8 or less.
+If you want a completely private yacht charter then just book all 8 spots on the boat.

 As I’ve said many times on this site, visiting Santorini on a cruise sucks.
 Don’t do it.
 You only get to spend a few hours on Santorini and those hours are when your entire ship is also touring the island – you don’t get to see the magic of what makes Santorini so special.
 And you don’t get to stay overnight and see the island in the morning when it can feel almost deserted – even in high season.

-The Best Sailing Tours for Santorini and The Greek Islands
+The Best Sailing Holidays for Santorini and The Greek Islands

-All of these sailing tours are with G Adventures – a fantastic company that offers unique boat tours of the Greek islands on 15m yachts.
+All of these sailing tours are with G Adventures – a fantastic company that offers unique boat tours of the Greek islands on 15m charter yachts.
 A skipper/captain/tour-guide is on the boat the entire trip.
 There is a kitchen and 3 bathrooms, safety vests, and snorkeling equipment.
 Some meals onboard, some on land.
 These tours sell out quickly so book as early as possible.
+Dates vary by tour but most start in late April or early May and run until mid or late October.

 2. Mykonos to Santorini – 8 Days, $1399, Starts Sun, Tue, Wed, Fri, or Sat.
 The tour begins in Mykonos and sails through the Greek islands to Santorini.
 Essentially, the same tour as above but in the opposite direction.
 Personally, I would rather start in Mykonos and sail into the Santorini caldera to end the tour – but obviously, there isn’t a huge difference.
 There are international flights to both Mykonos and Santorini so as far as coordinating travel, that shouldn’t be an issue.